-It's good Apple chose to bring itsto the new .
-It could have just updated the smaller MacBook Pro after introducing the Magic Keyboard in the last fall.
+It's good Apple chose to bring its Magic Keyboard to the new $999 MacBook Air 2020.
+It could have just updated the smaller MacBook Pro after introducing the Magic Keyboard in the 16-inch MacBook Pro last fall.
 The MacBook Air is the best-selling computer in the lineup, so this brings the keyboard fix to a lot more people.
 The performance and storage bumps in this MacBook Air update are also welcome.
 But Apple left out one easy upgrade.
-With so many people in 2020 because of global concern over the coronavirus, it's one omission that has an even larger impact.
+With so many people working from home in 2020 because of global concern over the coronavirus, it's one omission that has an even larger impact.

 The 720p FaceTime HD camera launched in 2011, so it's nearly a decade old at this point.
-Apple upgraded theto a 1080p webcam, so it has the technology and the components to make this better.
+Apple upgraded the 2017 iMac Pro to a 1080p webcam, so it has the technology and the components to make this better.
 It chose to save a few dollars in its laptops by not integrating the latest technology.
 That was a mistake that hurts customers who participate in video calls.

 This is quite a letdown for Apple, which was once a leader in pushing desktop video calls forward with its iSight line of webcams.
 Seeing how easily Apple could have integrated at least a decent 1080p camera into the 2020 MacBook Pro, that's the biggest disappointment in what was otherwise a solid upgrade.
 And while this product was in development long before the coronavirus outbreak, the fact that it's arriving now when people around the world are looking at having to work from home for weeks or months -- and may have to augment a brand-new MacBook Air by buying a better webcam to place on top of it -- is an unsatisfying reality.